elnebuloso/phing-commons/README.md

 /path/to/your/phing-commons-installation/bin/phing
 ```

-## Build Chain
+## build chain

-Each called step calls the previous defined step.
+each called step calls the previous defined step.
-If running **phing init**, init calls the clean before.
+if running **phing init**, init calls the clean before.
-If running **phing build**, build calls the complete chain.
+if running **phing build**, build calls the complete chain.

  * build:before
  * clean:before